 NEW DELHI — India is considering increasing the foreign direct investment (FDI) limit in its defense sector to at least 49% from the current 26%, according to a top government official.
 “I am in favor of raising [the] FDI limit in the defense sector to at least 49%, if not 74%,” Federal Trade Minister Anand Sharma says.
 The policy change is needed to help India “become a major defense producer” in the world, he says.
 “India needs to move on.
 Our industry is talking to major defense ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Mulls Raising Cap On Defense Foreign Direct Investment".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Mulls Raising Cap On Defense Foreign Direct Investment".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.